quynhddang/SQL-Case-Studies/CS #5- Data Mart/README.md

 In June 2020, large scale supply changes were made at Data Mart.
 All Data Mart products now use sustainable packaging methods in every single step from the farm to the customer.

-Danny needs help to quantify the impact of this change on the sales performance for Data Mart and it's separate business areas.
+Danny needs help to quantify the impact of this change on the sales performance for Data Mart and its separate business areas.

 ## Entity Relationship Diagram